Everything You Need to Know About Drywall Screws: The Ultimate Guide

 D. Neglecting Pilot Holes:

-Neglecting to pre-drill pilot holes, especially near the edges and corners of the drywall, can lead to cracking or splitting.
+Neglecting pre-drill pilot holes, especially near the edges and corners of the drywall, can lead to cracking or splitting.
 Take the time to create pilot holes to prevent damage and ensure a smooth installation.

 E. Over-Tightening Screws: